semoglou/composil/README.md

 It can be aggregated as:
 - **Micro-average:** The overall average silhouette score across all data points.
 - **Macro-average:** The per-cluster average silhouette score.
-(A detailed implementation can be found at [ipavlopoulos/revisiting-silhouette-aggregation](https://github.com/ipavlopoulos/revisiting-silhouette-aggregation).)

 **Composite Silhouette** merges these two perspectives using a statistically-driven weighting strategy.
 The method performs repeated subsampled clustering to compute both micro- and macro-averaged silhouette scores.